Litigation and Disputes

 We are familiar with all courts in this country up to and including the Supreme Court and can also advise on litigating and enforcement in the European jurisdiction.
 Put simply, we will deploy whatever strategy, or combination of strategies, that best suits your objectives.

-Our key practice areas are banking and finance, defending guarantee proceedings, fraud and asset recovery, insolvency litigation, shareholder & partnership disputes, trust & property and contractual disputes.
+Our key practice areas are banking and finance, defending guarantee proceedings, fraud and asset recovery, insolvency litigation, shareholder partnership disputes, trust and property and contractual disputes.

 We have a long track record acting for banks and other lenders.
 Our financial institution clients include a major clearing bank, new-entry banks, insurance companies, brokerages, and other secondary lenders.
 Our banking practice has a proven track record of recovery from high-risk individuals (whether in relation to guarantee proceedings or otherwise) and corporate entities and our focus is on early judgment followed by the full range of enforcement options including insolvency where necessary.
 At the higher end, we can deploy the full complement of recovery tools including asset-tracing and the securing of freezing and search orders.